Madele-theron/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Display all lines of the file `/etc/ssh/sshd_config` starting with a letter.
 Task 19.
 A to Z
 - Replace all characters `A` and `c` from input to `Z` and `e` respectively.
+Task 20.
+Without C, you would live in hiago
+- Create a script that removes all letters `c` and `C` from input.